-In order to develop new products and enhance existing products, we focus our research and development programs largely on the development of next-generation and novel-technology products.
+An important component of our business strategy is to increase revenue growth through innovation and new product development.
 The development of new products and enhancement of existing products requires significant investment in research and development, clinical trials and regulatory approvals.
 The results of our product development efforts may be affected by a number of factors, including our ability to anticipate customer needs, innovate and develop new products, efficiently conduct and complete clinical trials, obtain regulatory approvals and reimbursement approvals in the U.S. and abroad, manufacture products in a cost-effective manner, obtain and enforce intellectual property rights and gain and maintain market approval of our products.
-There can be no assurance that any products we are preparing for launch, now developing or that we may seek to develop in the future, will achieve technological feasibility, obtain regulatory approval or gain market acceptance.
+There can be no assurance that any product we have recently launched (such as the Wrapsody Device), are preparing for launch, are now developing or that we may seek to develop in the future, will achieve technological feasibility, obtain regulatory approval or gain market acceptance.
 If we are unable to develop and launch new products and enhanced products, our ability to maintain or expand our market position in the markets in which we participate may be materially adversely impacted.

-Additionally, the development or enhancement of certain products or groups of products, for example the Merit WrapsodyTM Cell-Impermeable Endoprosthesis, may have a disproportionate impact on our business, financial condition and results of operations.
+Additionally, the development or enhancement of certain products or groups of products, for example the Wrapsody Device, may have a disproportionate impact on our business, financial condition and results of operations.
 We have devoted and currently devote significant research and development resources to certain products and groups of products.
 In light of the significant investment of financial and personnel resources to the development of these products, failure to meet development timelines or growth projections, poor clinical outcomes, increasing regulatory requirements, launch delays and inability to effectively scale manufacturing and achieve targeted margins with respect to any of these products or groups of products in particular may adversely impact our business, operations and financial condition.